PayFabric/APIs/Sections/Transactions.md

 </pre>

-Cancel a Transaction or Capture a Pre-Authorized Transaction
+Cancel a Transaction or Capture a Pre-Authorized Transaction or Credit a Transaction
 ------------------------------------------------------------

 * `GET /rest/api/reference/151013003792?trxtype=SHIP` will attempt to execute and finalize a pre-authorized transaction, also known as BOOK transactions.
 * `GET /rest/api/reference/151013003792?trxtype=VOID` will attempt to cancel a transaction that has already been submitted to a payment gateway.
 PayFabric attempts to cancel a transaction by submitting a VOID transaction before settlement with the bank, if cancellation is not possible a refund must be performed.
+* `GET /rest/api/reference/151013003792?trxtype=CREDIT` will attempt to credit a transaction that has already been submitted to a payment gateway and has been settled with the bank.
+PayFabric attempts to submit a new CREDIT transaction for the same exact amount as the referenced transaction.

 ###### Response
 <pre>